Tips & How

 • The booking confirmation email or reference number

-You must arrive on time — if you're late, you may lose your test slot and your fee.
 Arrive 10–15 minutes before your appointment.
 Your instructor will normally drive you to the test centre and wait during your test.

 The 'Show Me, Tell Me' Safety Questions